 Sometimes people who have good visual acuity assume they don’t need any glasses.
 However, even very mild prescriptions can improve eyestrain and curb fatigue when working at a computer.

 Excessively bright light, whether due to outdoor sunshine coming in through the window or harsh interior lighting, is a common cause of eyestrain.
 When using your computer, your ambient lighting should be about 50% dimmer than what is typically found in most offices.

 You can reduce exterior light by closing drapes, blinds or shades and diminish interior illumination by using fewer or lower intensity bulbs.
 Computer users often find that turning off overhead fluorescent lights and replacing them with floor lamps is easier on their eyes.

-Westfarms Eye Associates, PC Eye Clinic and Computer Vision Syndrome, Eye Care in Farmington, Connecticut
+Dr. Jenkins & Associates Eye Clinic and Computer Vision Syndrome, Eye Care in Newington, Connecticut

 3. Minimize glare